awasira/emacs-evernote-mode/doc/readme_en.txt

   - *Command: evernote-browser*

     Open Evernote Browser.
 Evernote Browser offers the features to open notes from the tag hierarchical list, the saved search list and the note list of the past search result.
 See [Evernote Browser] for details.

+  - *Variable: anything-c-source-evernote-title*

+    The variable that offers the function for Anything([http://www.emacswiki.org/emacs/Anything]) to display the note candidates from the title.
+    See [Collaboration with Anything] for details.

+  - *Command: anything-evernote-title*

+    Open a note by using Anything.
+See [Collaboration with Anything] for details.

+  - *Variable: evernote-mode-display-menu*

+    Display the menu on the menubar for evernote-mode (default: t)

 When you create a note by evernote-create-note, evernote-write-note and evernote-post-region, you can attach tags to the note.
 Also, when using the commands, you can input the name and the tag of the note with completion in the minibuffer.